 Murmillo (myrmillo; pl.
 Murmilloni)

-Domitian’s favorite kind of a gladiator.
-He replaced the Samnite, who fell out of favor in 30 CE.
+Domitian’s favourite kind of gladiator.
+He replaced the Samnite, who fell out of favour in 30 CE.
 Equipped with a shield, a sword, an elongated shield, a helmet with a wide flat roundabout, and a large metal crest on top – a mormylos – like fish head (called Cassis Crista).
 A ponytail of horsehair was sometimes attached to the helmet.
-Some of the gladiators adorned helmets with tin or gold scales – in the sun, the armor made an interesting impression on the viewers.
-His armor was also ocrea (shin protector made mostly of gold or silver) and fasciae (thick padding under the protectors to prevent bruises and abrasions.)
+Some of the gladiators adorned helmets with tin or gold scales – in the sun, the armour made an interesting impression on the viewers.
+His armour was also ocrea (shin protector made mostly of gold or silver) and fasciae (thick padding under the protectors to prevent bruises and abrasions.)
 Murmillo had a large rectangular shield similar to the legionaries’ scutum, measuring over a meter and about 60 cm wide It was made of glued layers of wood, pressed in a form that gave it a semicircular shape.
-The edges and the center were reinforced with bronze, the upper was covered with leather, painted in colorful patterns.
+The edges and the centre were reinforced with bronze, and the upper was covered with leather, and painted in colourful patterns.
 The left arm was protected by a metal armlet, which was applied to a quilted fabric protector. the protector also covered the other hand (at the wrist), in which the warrior wielded the sword.
-The hand shielded the sword, the total weight of the murmillo was about 18 kilograms, when the shield itself was about 8 kg.
+The hand shielded the sword, the total weight of the murmillo was about 18 kilograms, while the shield itself was about 8 kg.

 During the fight, the warrior was facing the opponent sideways, pointing towards the left side of the body.
 He was slightly huddled, thanks to which he could cover his whole body with an opponent’s punch (from the visor to the greaves).
 Murmillo most often fought with a thraex or hoplomachus, i.e. with gladiators who were less heavily armed.

-As he was lightly armored gladiator, he had to count on quick and deft defense. was throwing the net on his rival.
+As he was a lightly armoured gladiator, he had to count on quick and deft defence. was throwing the net on his rival.
 If he managed to wrap his opponent, he killed him with a trident.
 In case the rival caught the net, the sower could easily get rid of it by cutting it with a short knife.
 His opponent was usually a secutor.

 Equipped with an arch he fought on foot or on a horse, often with wild animals.